Violence against amateur referees – a football phenomenon | DW | 10.12.2019

 "There was no physical altercation involved here though," the DVV spokesman said.
 Fair play is paramount in volleyball and it's not uncommon for players to alert referees to mistakes that are to their own disadvantage.

-Basketball is the third most popular team sport in Germany in terms of membership, with roughly 210,000.
+Basketball is the fourth most popular team sport in Germany in terms of membership, with roughly 210,000.

 There have been "no cases of physical violence against referees reported," Professor Lothar Bösing of the University of Tübingen told DW.
 As vice-president of the German Basketball Federation (DBB), Bösing is responsible for the almost 10,500 active referees.